jam3scampbell/Promptable-Twitter-Feed/README.md

 <p align="center">
 A simple and customizable browser extension that makes Twitter (sometimes known as X) look more like Twitter.

-More blue, more birds, more vibes, and less Grok.
 </p>

 https://user-images.githubusercontent.com/23431444/410151955-3a6bfd11-0ba6-4db0-b528-97d20a2238e8.mp4